-New dentures will typically fit your mouth very securely as it has been designed specifically for your gums.
-As time goes on, your gum tissues will change and the fit of the denture will become looser and thus more prone to movement inside your mouth.
-Having the denture professionally relined every one to two years will keep the denture secure and functional.
+New dentures will typically fit your mouth securely as designed specifically for your gums.
+As time goes on, your gum tissues will change, and the denture’s fit will become looser and thus more prone to movement inside your mouth.
+Having your denture professionally relined every two years will keep the denture secure and functional.

 HARD DENTURE RELINE

 All complete dentures should have a hard reline every two years.
 Boulder Dental Designs removes a layer of plastic from the denture’s interior surface and then fills the denture with a putty-like material that conforms to the contours of your mouth, creating an accurate impression.
 The denture is sent to the lab and adjusted to the new shape of your gum tissue.
 The adjustment results in maximum contact between the denture and your mouth.

 Some patients cannot wear ordinary dentures because of tender gums or sore spots.
 Boulder Dental Designs may recommend relining the denture with a material that stays pliable for one to two years before needing replacement.
 This material is less likely to give the patient sore spots than the standard hard reline acrylic.
 Patients experiencing these problems may also consider a more permanent solution of implant retained dentures.